 Established by the Georgia General Assembly in 2013, Invest Georgia is a long-term investment program, backed by the State of Georgia, that is designed to grow and mentor current and new Georgia Venture Capital and Private Equity Investment Funds.
-The IG Program will emphasize ROI (return on investment) as well as Georgia economic and social development—what we phrase as a “double bottom line” success metric.
+The IG Program will emphasize ROI (return on investment) as well as Georgia economic and social development.

 By working with local venture capital and private equity funds, the IG Program is intended to help improve success opportunities for Georgia-based businesses incubated and growing within the state.

 Early and growth stage companies commonly encounter a capital access problem between initial business funding and institutional expansion funding.